Posts

 Image

-Romans 6:14: " For sin shall no longer be your master, because you are not under the law, but under grace."
-My wife loves to go to the beach.
-She will read as she rests in the sand.
-Eventually, she will wander into the ocean's waves to cool off.
-You may wonder what I am doing while she is enjoying the beach's beauty.
-I am usually being burned by the sun.
-I have a fair complexion, which is not conducive for all-day stints on the beach.
-I love to walk the beach searching for hidden treasures and pondering the meaning of life as I gaze at the sun setting over the horizon.
-But my favorite time at the beach is in the morning.
-Usually, the waves are quiet when the weather is clear.
-There are not a lot of people moving around.
-You may see the occasional seagull fly close by.
-As the sun rises, it beckons for a new day of beach-goers.
-I look for early morning moments when God shares His grace with me.
-I scan my surroundings to see what God has in store for me to experience....
+Living Under the Influence Romans 6:14: "For sin shall no longer be your master, because you are not under the law, but under grace."
+My wife loves going to the beach.
+She reads as she rests in the sand.
+Eventually, she will wander into the waves to cool off.
+She loves the sand and ocean, but I love to walk the beach looking for hidden treasures and pondering the meaning of life.
+The distant horizon prompts me to gaze at the setting sun as I walk along the shore.
+But my favorite time comes a few hours later, when the waves are quiet and very few people are moving around.
+I see the occasional seagull fly close by.
+As the sun rises, it beckons for a new day of beachgoers.
+I look for these early morning moments to share with God.
+I scan my surroundings to see what God has in store for me.
+I feel the wind sweeping the coastline from far beyond the horizon.
+I hear the waves ending their journey as they gently succumb to the boundary of the shoreline.
+I see the wide expanse of the...

 Image